matijakolaric-com/django-music-publisher/docs/faq.rst

 	This field is **not used for registrations**.
 In some cases the publisher has to pay part of their revenues to the writer.
 The **kept** percentage of it is referred to as ``publisher fee``.

 Does ``publisher fee`` apply to performance, as well as to mechanical and syncronization royalties?
-	This depends on options selected during the import of processing statements.
+	This depends on options selected during the import of royalty statements.

 My work has several recording versions.
 How do I put it in?
 	Django Music Publisher only supports a single (first) recording per work.